Nav Social Icons

 Lower Trunk Rotation

-You may feel a slight stretch in your back during this exercise.
-Do not go to the point of pain.
+You will feel a slight stretch in your back during this exercise.
+Do not push into really painful ranges; a mild stretching pain is acceptable as this will often go away as you continue to stretch.
 This is also a great exercise to help relax the low back and help with pain relief.

 Perform 30 reps to each side.